cdsap/Talaiot/README.md

 `http://localhost:3003` root/root

-In terms of InfluxdB we are providing one database and one dashboard plus the datasource
+Finally, we are providing database and datasource for the InfluxDb instance to quick setup your configuration.

 ### Populating data
 If you access to the provisioned Dashbord included in the Docker Image(http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1) you will see an empty dashboard like:

 ![](resources/empty_dashboard.png)